infracost/infracost-azure-devops/README.md

       - **Azure users**: the [Terraform docs](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret) explain the options.
       - **Google users**: the [Terraform docs](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#full-reference) explain the options, e.g. using `GOOGLE_CREDENTIALS`.
 4. 🎉 That's it!
 Send a new pull request to change something in Terraform that costs money.
 You should see a pull request comment that gets updated, e.g. the 📉 and 📈 emojis will update as changes are pushed!
+5. Follow [the docs](https://www.infracost.io/usage-file) if you'd also like to show cost for of usage-based resources such as AWS Lambda or S3.
+The usage for these resources are fetched from CloudWatch/cloud APIs and used to calculate an estimate.

 If there are issues, you can enable the 'Enable system diagnostics' check box when running the pipeline manually or for more options see [this page](https://docs.microsoft.com/en-us/azure/devops/pipelines/troubleshooting/review-logs).